HEROEngineer/healthcheck/README.md

 ## Sending Emails

-Healthchecks must be able to send email messages, so it can send out login links and alerts to users.
+HEROEngineer must be able to send email messages, so it can send out login links and alerts to users.
 Specify your SMTP credentials using the following environment variables: